MamboBryan/recipes/docs/MODULARIZE.md

 - data
   - should know where to fetch the data from
   - domain
-    - should describe how the data should come as
+    - should describe how the data should be fetch for the UI
   - aggregator
     - should figure out if I need data from what source